Skip to main content

 Applied to a county in which four out of five residents have no broadband access, the plan serves as a model for a broader effort to make high speed internet more available to people in rural areas of the state.
 Entitled “Bringing Broadband to a Missouri Community,” the webinar also shared information about the Missouri Broadband Resource Rail, a free, web-based resource that assists in the expansion of broadband across a variety of industries and government services.

-Watch the full Broadband Update webinar on the University of Missouri Extension website (exit UM System site).
+Watch the full Broadband Update webinar in Panopto (exit UM System site).

 About Missouri Broadband Resource Rail